 NHS cyber attack hero due in US court over software to harvest bank details

-The British computer expert who helped shut down a world-wide cyber attack that crippled the NHS was due to appear in a US court charged with creating software that harvested banking details.
+The British computer expert who helped shut down a world-wide cyber attack that crippled the NHS will appear in a US court on Friday charged with creating software that harvested banking details.

-Marcus Hutchins, from Ilfracombe, Devon, was due to appear before a judge in Las Vegas on Thursday afternoon accused of six counts of creating and distributing the malware known as Kronos, the US department of justice said.
+Marcus Hutchins, from Ilfracombe, Devon, will face a judge in Las Vegas accused of six counts of creating and distributing the malware known as Kronos.

 Officials said after the 23-year-old's arrest by the FBI on Wednesday that he was indicted by a grand jury in the Eastern District of Wisconsin in relation to charges in the year leading up to July 2015.